scaljeri/di-xxl/README.md

     $> yarn bench

 ### Run in the browser
 There are a couple of ways to run this library in the browser.
-If you're project doesn't support `import` or `require` use `browserify`.
+If your project doesn't support `import` or `require` use `browserify`.
 For es2015 use [babelify](https://github.com/babel/babelify)

     $> ./node_modules/.bin/browserify index.js -o bundle.js -t [ babelify --presets [ env ] ]